navnit75/CRM_rest/README.md

 # Introduction
+- Basic REST based application, based on `Spring` and `Hibernate`.
+- This project uses `exception handling` to return the errors in JSON format.
-- This project provides various REST api's to access various `Customer` details.
+- Project provides api's to access Customer details.
-- Project is also configured for spring based `Exception Handling`.
 - Various allowed APIs include
+- These APIs can be tested using POSTMAN or BROWSER itself.

+## APIs
 |HTTP Method| Endpoint |CRUD Action|
 |-----------|----------|-----------|
 |POST| /api/customers| Create a new customer|